-Please visit my HEROES blog offering commentary, analysis, and profiles of specific heroes -- www.blog.richmond.edu/heroes
+His Heroes blog analyzes and profiles heroes -- www.blog.richmond.edu/heroes

 Note from the Network: The holder of this profile has certified having all necessary rights, licenses, and authorization to post the files listed below.
 Visitors are welcome to copy or use any files for noncommercial or journalistic purposes provided they credit the profile holder and cite this page as the source.